Antibody IgG Testing FAQ

 Is this test covered by insurance?

-Sinai Urgent Care is following the guidance from the Families First Coronavirus Response Act, which mandates that insurance companies must fully cover the cost of COVID-19 testing and treatment for its customers.
-Therefore, Sinai is not collecting co-pays, co-insurance, or deductibles at the time of service for your COVID-19 test today.
+Citra Urgent Care is following the guidance from the Families First Coronavirus Response Act, which mandates that insurance companies must fully cover the cost of COVID-19 testing and treatment for its customers.
+Therefore, Citra is not collecting co-pays, co-insurance, or deductibles at the time of service for your COVID-19 test today.
 PLEASE BE AWARE THAT YOUR INSURANCE COMPANY WILL DETERMINE YOUR PAYMENT RESPONSIBILITY, AND YOU MAY RECEIVE A BILL IF THEY DECIDE NOT TO PAY.
 We also have a prompt-pay price of $199 for our uninsured patients.
 For a list of in-network insurances, please click here.

 How and when will I get my results?